liteburn/myTetris/README.md

 This is my version of tetris without scoreboard.

 Instructions:
-Arrow keys left, right, down.
+Arrow keys: left, right, down.
 Up - rotate the figure.
 Space - pause.